vineet04/useradd/README.md

 # useradd
-Bash script to add user with comment
+Bash script to add user with comment and create group if it does not exist.

 Requirement: